Achmad Husein: Regent

 Husein ran in Banyumas' 2013 regency election with Budhi Setiawan as running mate against Mardjoko's reelection with the backing of PDI-P and PPP, securing a victory in the six-way race after winning around 45 percent of votes.
 He would later be reelected in 2018 with Sadewo Tri Lastiono as running mate, again defeating Mardjoko in a head-to-head race with 515,329 votes (55.8%).

 Shortly prior to the end of his first term, he faced protests from locals around Banyumas' landfill site who demanded its closure.
-Husein struck a deal with locals to keep the landfill open but to reduce amount of trash disposed there, and he established waste recycling facilities in the regency's temporary landfills to do so.
-The facilities processed plastic waste (converted to fuel) and organic waste (used for black soldier fly breeding for animal feed), in addition to conducting pyrolisis with the final residue being used as an asphalt mixture.
+Husein struck a deal with locals to keep the landfill open but to reduce the amount of trash disposed there, and he established waste recycling facilities in the regency's temporary landfills to do so.
+The facilities processed plastic waste (converted to fuel) and organic waste (used for black soldier fly breeding for animal feed), in addition to conducting pyrolysis with the final residue being used as an asphalt mixture.
 Municipal civil servants and contract workers were also required to collect 1 kg of inorganic waste (typically plastic) to the municipal waste agency each month following a 2016 instruction by Husein.
 Husein would take part in COP27 in Egypt as a speaker due to his trash-related work in Banyumas.

 His term also saw the development of infrastructure projects such as a new retention basin and a new monument as a landmark in Purwokerto, along with a SME municipal loan program.

 Late in his tenure, he began campaigning for Ganjar Pranowo in the leadup to the 2024 Indonesian presidential election.
 After his term as regent, Husein ran for a seat in the House of Representatives from Central Java's 8th district (Banyumas and Cilacap) for the 2024 legislative election.
 He placed third among PDI-P candidates in the district, but the party's vote allocated just two seats, and thus he was not elected.